Tuesday, July 1, 2008

 When faced with the closing of some kind of factory and/or mine, the irrepressible citizens of a small village in Wales or Ireland or somewhere band together and plan some kind of humorous and crazy event that flies in the face of their otherwise small-town sensibilities.
 You won't believe how far they'll go to save their town!
 Seriously, it's un-fucking-believable!!

-When several students are molested by one of their teachers and the local authorities ignore their pleas for help, the students of East High take justice into their own hands.
+When students are molested by several of their teachers and the local authorities ignore their pleas for help, the students of East High take justice into their own hands.
 In one of the bloodiest, most exquisitely choreographed dance/death scenes ever captured on film, your favorite high-schoolers mete out their own brand of vigilante justice.
-The violence is shocking, the songs are addictive and the dancing is really, really queer.
-You'll love the savagery and hypnotic motion of High School Musical III: Brutal Reckoning!
+The violence is shocking.
+The songs are addictive.
+And there's dancing!
+You'll love the savagery and hypnotic motion of High School Musical 5: Brutal Reckoning!

 Highlights: